suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `overrideAmmoCapacity` setting to `AmmoItem` game data, If this value > 0 it will override weapon's ammo capacity when reload.
 - Change status effect resistance workflow, now it will calculate resistance to resist by applying level.
 If status effect resistance is `1.5`, it will `100%` resist status effect level `1` and `50%` resist status effect level `2`.
 - Add settings to set resistance amount each levels named `maxResistanceAmountEachLevels`, if value is `[0.8, 0.5, 0.25]`, and your character's status effect resistance is `2.15`, it will have chance `80%` to resist status effect level `1`, `50%` to resist level `2`, and `15%` to resist level `3`.
+- Add `canBeCraftedWithoutSource` to `ItemCraftFormula`, turn it on to make it able to be crafted by player without source (queue workbench building).
 - Add applying status effect UI components [2302](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2302).
+- Add `publicQueue` setting to `QueuedWorkbenchEntity`, If it is public queue, it will be queued publically, shared with other players [2305](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2305).
+- Add time unit setting for item's expire duration [2318](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2318).

 * * *